What to Bring

 During the Procedure

-Your physician will notify you when they would like to see you back for follow up.
+- You should call the office to schedule a follow up appointment for 7-10 days after the procedure.
 At that appointment, they will likely examine your nasal cavity with a camera to ensure normal healing of the nasal passages.

 - During your recovery period please notify your physician or present to the emergency room for any difficulty breathing, high fever above 102 degrees, persistent bleeding, or any other urgent concern.